abemscac/pies-doc/docs/web-vue3/reactive.md

 console.log(user.age) // 10
 ```

-## `reactive` Only Works with Non-Primitive Values
+## `reactive()` Only Works with Non-Primitive Values

 :::info

-What is **non-primitive value**?
+What are **non-primitive values**?
 Simply put, anything that is not a primitive value is called non-primitive value (yeah, of course).
-If you don't know what primitive value is, please see [here](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
+Please see [here](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) for the definition of primitive values.

 :::

-If you try to use `reactive` on **primitive value** like `0`, you'll see a warning in console that says `value cannot be made reactive: 0` in development mode.
+If you try to use `reactive()` on primitive value like `0`, you'll see a warning in console that says `value cannot be made reactive: 0` in development mode.

 ```ts showLineNumbers